ylesia-wu/major-outage-prediction/README.md

 ## Baseline Model

 ### Model Description
 The model used in this prediction task is a logistic regression model.
 The selected features for the model are `OUTAGE.DURATION`, and `TIME.OF.DAY`.
-We standardized the `OUTAGE.DURATION` feature and binned the `TIME.OF.DAY` feature into intervals.
+We standardized the `OUTAGE.DURATION` feature and binned the `TIME.OF.DAY` feature into intervals during pre-processing.

 ### Features
 * `OUTAGE.DURATION`: This is a quantitative feature representing the duration of the power outage in minutes.
 It is a numerical variable.
 * `TIME.OF.DAY`: This is an ordinal feature indicating the hour of the day when the power outage event started.
-It is a categorical variable obtained from the `OUTAGE.START`.
+It is a categorical variable obtained from the `OUTAGE.START` feature.

 ### Encoding
-The model uses one-hot encoding to convert the categorical features ('NERC.REGION' and 'CAUSE.CATEGORY') into numerical representation.
-This encoding technique creates binary columns for each unique category, indicating the presence or absence of that category in the data.
-The 'remainder' parameter in the ColumnTransformer is set to 'passthrough', which means the numerical feature ('OUTAGE.DURATION(mins)') is passed through without any encoding.
+The model uses KBinsDiscretizer to bin the ordinal feature `TIME.OF.DAY` into intervals.
+This encoding technique uses one-hot encoding to create binary columns for each unique bin, indicating which bin the `TIME.OF.DAY` value falls in.
+The 'remainder' parameter in the ColumnTransformer is set to `drop`, which means columns that are not passed in as arguments will be dropped from the model fitting process.

 ### Model Performance
 The model achieved a training accuracy of 94.04% and a testing accuracy of 90.29%.
 The precision and recall scores for the model are 0.617 and 0.649, respectively.